howonlee/mertonon/docs/v0_6_roadmap.md

 - [x] Links via dispatch, so side effects shoved into fx
 - [ ] self user view
 - [ ] all users view

-- [ ] users CRUD - i think do this a new way?
+- [ ] users CRUD - i think do this the new way? we can keep the validation semantics, call it through event i guess

 - [ ] Grid view reframe
 - [ ] Other views reframe